 Your investment supports the building blocks for a good life in our community.

-United Way of Greater Duluth works hard at building the long-term future and strength of our community by targeting key issues and conditions that, if improved, will have profound positive and lasting impact on our community for years to come.
+Head of the Lakes United Way works hard at building the long-term future and strength of our community by targeting key issues and conditions that, if improved, will have profound positive and lasting impact on our community for years to come.

 EDUCATION is essential to acquiring and maintaining a job with a livable wage and health benefits.
 Making sure that our children come to school prepared to succeed and then supporting them through high school graduation creates a ripple effect of success throughout the entire community.

-Local programs at the following agencies receive funding from United Way of Greater Duluth.
+Local programs at the following agencies receive funding from Head of the Lakes United Way.

 United Way also invests in the areas of Income , Health and Basic Needs.